getify/You-Dont-Know-JS/scope-closures/ch7.md

 What about the (potentially) large list of student records we pass in as `studentRecords`?
 Is that variable closed over?
 If it is, the array of student records is never getting GC'd, which leads to this program holding onto a larger amount of memory than we might assume.
 But if we look closely again, none of the inner functions reference `studentRecords`.

-According to the *per variable* definition of closure, since `getGrade` and `studentRecords` are *not* referenced in the inner functions, they're not closed over.
-They should be freely available for GC right after the initial `manageStudentGrades(..)` completes.
+According to the *per variable* definition of closure, since `getGrade` and `studentRecords` are *not* referenced by the inner functions, they're not closed over.
+They should be freely available for GC right after the `manageStudentGrades(..)` call completes.

 Indeed, try debugging this code in a recent JS engine, like v8 in Chrome, placing a breakpoint inside the `addGrade(..)` function.
 You may notice that the inspector **does not** list the `studentRecords` variable.
 That's proof, debugging-wise anyway, that the engine does not maintain `studentRecords` via closure.
 Phew!